Do you know someone who:

 The training will be delivered by recognised Pioneers and will look at six different areas of Pioneering Mission in the following modules:

 Each module is a mix of 14 hours of teaching all together and small group sessions.
-For a full list of course dates, please check here.
+The course will run from January 2021 – August 2021.
 Over the entire duration of the course, students will build up a portfolio which will include components for each of the modules.
 This is designed to be creative and flexible.
 For this reason all student work will be assessed and feedback given.
 The portfolio is for the students to keep as a record of their learning and how it is applied to their pioneering context.

 There is no financial cost for the course as we want there to be as few barriers as possible.
 We will need a reference from the student’s incumbent and a statement of why they feel this course will be important to them in their particular context.
 Anyone is welcome to apply, regardless of family or work commitments, or educational background.